What is DTF Printing ?

 6. Peeling: Once cooled, the film is peeled away, leaving the design on the fabric.

-PET Films: Special films designed for DTF printing.
+PET Films: Special films designed for Direct-to-Film printing.

 DTF Inks: Pigment-based inks suitable for fabric printing.